About the Patient Participation Group

 How can I become a member?

 All patients of St Lawrence Surgery automatically become members of the Patient Participation Group.
-There is no training required, membership or joining fee.
-If you wish to help at events, join the Committee, help with fund raising or find out more, please leave your details at reception for the attention of the PPG Secretary.
-We are especially keen to recruit younger patients as well.
+There is no membership or joining fee and no training is required.
+If you wish to help at events, join the Committee, help with fund raising or find out more please fill in the Sign up to the Patient Group form on this website, or leave your details at reception for the attention of the PPG Secretary.
+We are very keen to recruit younger patients as well.

 Children and Young People with Special Needs